 - 2.1.
-Exploration Costs are all direct and allocated indirect expenditures incurred in the search for Petroleum in an area which is or was, at the time when such costs were incurred, in the Contract Area, including: - (a) Aerial, geophysical, geochemical, paleontological, geological, topographical, geomicrobial and seismic surveys and studies and their interpretation provided the data relates to the Contract Area. - (b) Core hole drilling and water well drilling. - (c) Labour, materials or equipment, and Services used in drilling Exploration and Appraisal Wells with the object of finding Petroleum or for the purposes of appraising the extent of producible Petroleum Reservoirs already discovered provided such wells are not completed as producing wells. - (d) Facilities or allocated portions thereof used solely in support of the purposes described in (a) (b) and (c) above. - (e) All General and Administrative Costs, Annual Overhead Charges and all Service Costs allocated to Exploration Costs. - (f) Any other Contract Costs incurred in the search for and appraisal of Petroleum after the Effective Date.
+Exploration Costs are all direct and allocated indirect expenditures incurred in the search for Petroleum in an area which is or was, at the time when such costs were incurred, in the Contract Area, including: - (a) Aerial, geophysical, geochemical, paleontological, geological, topographical, geomicrobial and seismic surveys and studies and their interpretation provided the data relates to the Contract Area. - (b) Core hole drilling and water well drilling. - (c) Labour, materials or equipment, and Services used in drilling Exploration and Appraisal Wells with the object of finding Petroleum or for the purposes of appraising the extent of producible Petroleum Reservoirs already discovered provided such wells are not completed as producing wells. - (d) Facilities or allocated portions thereof used solely in support of the purposes described in (a) (b) and (c) above. - (e) All General and Administrative Costs, Annual Overhead Charges and all Service Costs allocated to Exploration Costs. - (f) Any other Contract Costs incurred in the search for and appraisal of Petroleum after the Effective Date. - (g) Rentals.

-- (g) Annual amounts set forth and paid to the Minister pursuant to article 33.1 of the Agreement.

-- (h) Amounts paid pursuant to Article 44.7.

-- (i) Rentals.

-- (j) Annual amounts paid during Retention Period under Article 8.6.

-- (k) Licenses and other fees.
+- (h) Annual amounts paid during Retention Period under Article 8.6. - (i) Licenses and other fees.